physrisk/website-source/articles/2024/detrapping-rates-arising-from-fermi-dirac-statistics.md

 Title: Detrapping rates arising from Fermi-Dirac statistics
 Date: 2024-06-18 08:00
 Author: Aleksejus Kononovicius
-Tags: Interactive models, statistics, statistical physics
+Tags: Interactive models, statistics, statistical physics, Fermi-Dirac statistics
 Slug: detrapping-rates-arising-from-fermi-dirac-statistics
 Status: draft
 Image_url: uploads/2024/detrapping-rates-arising-from-fermi-dirac-statistics.png

-Have you ever wondered how Fermi-Dirac statistics arises?
+Have you ever wondered how [Fermi-Dirac statistics](/tag/fermi-dirac-statistics) arises?
 I already have in the previous couple of posts, but the more important question is why I suddenly started to care about Fermi-Dirac statistics.
 It is still all related to [cite id="Kononovicius2024upoiss"].
 Reviewers raised doubts about